This page describes the lifecycle of a Pod.

 For detailed information about Pod Container status, see PodStatus and ContainerStatus.
 Note that the information reported as Pod status depends on the current ContainerState.

-field with possible values Always, OnFailure,
+A PodSpec has a restartPolicy field with possible values Always, OnFailure,

 and Never.
 The default value is Always.